project-allocator/project-allocator/README.md

 You can setup the production environment and enable automatic deployment of your application using Wayfinder.
 The deployment will be triggered every time you push to this repository on the `main` branch.

 First, make sure you have cloned the deployment repository.
-If not, you can clone it with `git clone git@github.com:<REPOSITORY_OWNER>/project-allocator-deploy.git`.
+If not, you can follow the instructions at [Setting up the Development Environment](#setting-up-the-development-environment).

-> Make sure you replace `<REPOSITORY_OWNER>` with the name of your GitHub account/organisation you used in [Prerequisites](#prerequisites).

 Now navigate to the deployment repository you have just cloned: